 - Three meals a day and non-alcoholic drinks are included

-- All excursions and a personal guide is included
+- All excursions and a personal guide are included

 Be sure to check out the Mashpi Special Offers Page.
 They often have really great deals for combining Quito, Galapagos, and Mashpi as well as other special rates.
-You can stay 2 nights in Quito at Casa Gangotena, 2 nights at Mashpi (all inclusive), and 3 nights in the Galapagos plus all transfers for around $5400 per person – experience the best of Ecuador!
+You can stay 2 nights in Quito at Casa Gangotena, 2 nights at Mashpi (all-inclusive), and 3 nights in the Galapagos plus all transfers for around $5400 per person (2022 pricing) – experience the best of Ecuador!

 Staying at Mashpi is a unique, special experience.
 In fact, even though the main reason for my trip to Ecuador was to see the Galapagos Islands, Mashpi Rainforest ended up stealing the show for me.
 It was my favorite thing I did in Ecuador.
 And quite frankly – I didn’t want to leave.

 It is a bit more of a luxury/expensive experience than what I normally do – but it was so incredibly worth it.
 By visiting Mashpi Lodge, you are directly contributing to the conservation and deeper understanding of this unique and precious ecosystem, as well as the local community.
 Most importantly you feel like you are making a difference, like you are a small part of something much bigger than you.
 It’s one of those moments where travel feels transformational – and that’s always worth it.

 I was a guest of Metropolitan Touring during my time at Mashpi Reserve, however all opinions expressed here are my own.